Greece Moments Greece Moments

 Damouchari Beach

-💡 Apples from Pelion: Due to the rainy climate and the mild summer temperatures, the region is one of the most important harvesting areas for cherries, plums, mirabelle plums and apples.
-The latter, in particular, are popular throughout Hellas due to their sweet taste.
-The plantations are mainly located in the northeast around the mountain village of Zagora.
-On the slopes there are countless, sometimes wild, apple trees of the “Agricultural Cooperative of Zagorin”, which was founded in 1916.
+💡 Apples from Pelion: Thanks to the rainy climate and mild summer temperatures, the region is one of the most important growing areas for cherries, plums, mirabelle plums and apples.
+The latter are especially popular throughout Greece for their sweet flavour.
+The plantations are mainly located in the northeast, around the mountain village of Zagora.
+On the slopes you’ll find countless apple trees — some of them wild — belonging to the “Agricultural Cooperative of Zagora”, which was founded in 1916.

 #9 Road trip in the south of Pelion